 Three of the customiser settings are particularly relevant for the Callanish theme.

 The Site Identity panel offers various settings such as the Site Name and Site Icon which is used in browser tabs, bookmarks and elsewhere.
 There is also an option to add a logo, this will appear in the Heading Menu instead of the Site Name.
-If adding a logo here, it will disable any Heading Overlaid Logo added in the Header Image panel, see below.
+This is best used with landscape oriented images and is restricted to a maximum width of 240px and height of 60px (the uploaded image will be scaled proportionately to fit).
+Note that these controls are separate from those for any logo overlaid on the heading image, see below.

 The Colours section allows you to set the three theme colours which will be used on the site and available in the colour palette used by some Blocks in the Block editor.